 How far Kalapatthar from Lukla?

 It takes 7 to 8 Days to walk from Lukla to Kalapatthar including the 2 acclimatization days at Namche Bazaar and Dingboche.
 It is very complicated to measure the exact distance with any gadget due to Geographic dissimilar structures.
-Generally, Lukla to Everest Base Camp is about 65 Km separately, while a complete EBC trek, would be 130km. normally, to calculate the distance it is better to remember ‘the human walking speed is 5 km per hour”.
-Gorakshep is the only landmark nearby Kalapattar.
+Generally, Lukla to Everest Base Camp is about 65 Km separately, while a complete EBC trek, would be 130km. normally, to calculate the distance it is better to remember that ‘the human walking speed is 5 km per hour”.
+Gorakshep is the only landmark near Kalapattar.
 To get to the top of the Kalapatthar from Gorakshep, you need to ascend 1.5 kilometers taking 2 to 3 hours of walking.
 You can imagine, how it is easy to get on top.

-Main Attraction of Kalapatthar:
+Main Attraction of Kalapatthar

 The entire trail of Kalaptthar itself is amazing to experience walking in the Sagarmatha National Park World Heritage Site.
 Valuable Vegetation, endangered wildlife such as snow leopards and snowcapped mountain scenery, Sherpa Unique culture, sacred Buddhist sites, and the Monastery are fascinating to the visitors.
 Especially, Khumbu Icefall, Khumbu Glacier, Glacier Marine, Glacier Lake, astonishing views of Mt.
 Everest, and many other mountain sceneries are key attractions of the Kalapathar.
 From the Kalapattar, you can see Mt.
 Everest Base Camp (5,360m) just below the Khumbu glacier and Khumbu Icefall.
 Kalapatthar is an amazing viewpoint surrounded by many mountains such as; Mt.
 Pumari (7,145m), Lingtren (6,695m), Khumbutse (6,623m), Changtse (7,550m), Nuptse (7879m), and especially top of the World Mt.
 Everest (8,848m) itself.
 The German surveillance firm Mobotix set up the world's highest webcam at Kalapatthar in 2011 September to study Global warming.

-Most popular trek in Everest Region:
+Most popular trek in the Everest Region:

-- Everest Base Camp Trek -14 Days
+1. Everest Base Camp Trek -14 Days

-- Everest Base Camp Trek and Fly Back Helicopter -9 Days
+2. Everest Base Camp Trek and Fly Back Helicopter -9 Days

-- Everest 3 Passes Trek -21 Days
+3. Everest 3 Passes Trek -21 Days

-- Everest Base Camp Trek -8 Days
+4. Everest Base Camp Trek -8 Days

-- Gokyo Chola Pass Trek -19 Days
+5. Gokyo Chola Pass Trek -19 Days

 What is the elevation of Kala Patthar?

 As Kala Patthar is the ridge of Mt.
 Pumori, sometimes people are confused about the summit of Kala Patthar.
 But to easily recognize it, you can see a colorful Buddhist Prayer flag on the top of the Kala Patthar.
 So, different people have measured their height differently.
 Most books and maps mention the Height of Kala Patthar as 5,545–5,550 m (18,192–18,209 ft).
 But Portland State University Assistant Professor Dr. Luis A. Ruedas measured the elevation of Kalapatthar as 5,600 meters/18,373 feet with a Garmin eMap GPS unit on 6 December 2006.
-And the next researcher a GPS with WAAS proved 2006 data of Dr. Luis A the summit at 27°59.751'N, 86°49.705'E (datum: WGS84) with an elevation of 5,644.5 m (18,519 ft).
+The next researcher a GPS with WAAS proved 2006 data of Dr. Luis A the summit at 27°59.751'N, 86°49.705'E (datum: WGS84) with an elevation of 5,644.5 m (18,519 ft).

 How to get to Kalapatthar?